pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 * <abbr title="Transport Layer Security">TLS</abbr> handshake
 * Redirects

-On top of all of that, because it sits between the network layer and renderer, DevTools throttling means any network-level HTTP/2 prioritization won't be applied either.
+On top of all of that, because of where it sits, DevTools throttling means any network-level HTTP/2 prioritization won't be applied either.

 {% note %}
 There's also something called *simulated throttling*, which is what Lighthouse uses.
 Simulated throttling doesn't actually apply throttling at all during the actual page load.
 Instead, Lighthouse runs a test without any throttling applied, then uses some adjustment factors to simulate how that page load would have looked over a slow connection.